elinscott-talks/marvel_review_2025/slides.typ

 == What did this require?
-- `aiida-blitz` for simplified `AiiDA` setup
+#pause - `aiida-blitz` for simplified `AiiDA` setup #pause
-- `?` for dumping contents of `AiiDA` database to a local file structure
+- `?` for dumping contents of `AiiDA` database to a local file structure #pause
-- substantial refactoring of the `koopmans` code base
+- substantial refactoring of the `koopmans` code base #pause
-  - abstraction of various operations (e.g. reading/writing files)
+  - abstraction of various operations (e.g. reading/writing files) #pause
-  - conversion of steps to pure functions, _etc._)
+  - conversion of steps to pure functions, _etc._ #pause
   - removing all reliance on shared directories

-WORK OUT WHAT ARE THE PROPER NAMES FOR THESE AiiDA TOOLS
+TODO WORK OUT WHAT ARE THE PROPER NAMES FOR THESE AiiDA TOOLS

 == Automated Wannierization
 #slide(repeat: 4, self => [
   #let (uncover, only, alternatives) = utils.methods(self)

-  #pause Koopmans functionals use Wannier functions heavily either...
+  #pause Koopmans functionals rely heavily on Wannier functions...
-  - to initialize the a guess for the orbitals that minimize the ODD functional
+  - to initialize the minmising orbitals, _or_
   - in place of the minimizing orbitals entirely

   #pause However, Wannierization #alternatives(start: 3)[is a very manual process...][*was* a very manual process!]